Charles K. Kao: Early life and education

-Charles Kuen Kao was born on November 4, 1933, in Shanghai, China, and lived with his parents in the Shanghai French Concession.
+Kao Kuen was born on November 4, 1933, in Shanghai, China, and lived with his parents in the Shanghai French Concession.
 He studied Chinese classics at home with his brother, under a tutor.
 He also studied English and French at the Shanghai World School (上海世界學校) that was founded by a number of progressive Chinese educators, including Cai Yuanpei.

-After the Communist Revolution in 1949, Kao's family settled in Hong Kong—which at the time was a British crown colony.
-Much of his mother's siblings moved to Hong Kong in the late 1930s; among them, his mother's youngest brother took good care of him.
+After the Communist Revolution in 1949, Kao's family settled in Hong Kong, which at the time was a British crown colony.
+Much of his mother's siblings moved to Hong Kong in the late 1930s.
+Among them, his mother's youngest brother took good care of him.

-Kao's family lived on Lau Sin Street—at the edge of the North Point—a neighbourhood of Shanghai immigrants.
+Kao's family lived on Lau Sin Street at the edge of the North Point, a neighbourhood of Shanghai immigrants.
 During Kao's time in Hong Kong, he studied at St. Joseph's College for five years and graduated in 1952.

-Kao obtained high score in the Hong Kong School Certificate Examination, which at the time was the territory's matriculation examination—qualifying him for admission to the University of Hong Kong (HKU).
-However, electrical engineering wasn't a programme available at HKU, the territory's then only tertiary education institute.
+Kao obtained high score in the Hong Kong School Certificate Examination, which at the time was the territory's matriculation examination, qualifying him for admission to the University of Hong Kong (HKU).
+However, electrical engineering wasn't a programme available at HKU, the territory's then only tertiary education institution.

 Hence, in 1953, Kao went to London to continue his studies in secondary school and obtained his A-Level in 1955.
-He was later admitted to Woolwich Polytechnic (now the University of Greenwich) and obtained a B.Sc. in 1957.
-He then pursued research and received his Ph.D. in Electrical Engineering in 1965 from the University College London—under the supervision of Harold Barlow—as an external student while working at Standard Telecommunication Laboratories in Harlow, the research centre of Standard Telephones and Cables (STC).
+He was later admitted to Woolwich Polytechnic (now the University of Greenwich), where he obtained a B.Sc. in 1957.
+He then pursued doctoral research under Harold Barlow at University College London (UCL) while working at Standard Telecommunication Laboratories in Harlow, the research centre of Standard Telephones and Cables (STC).
+In 1965, Kao received his Ph.D. in Electrical Engineering from UCL with a thesis on waveguides.

 Ancestry and family

 Kao's father Kao Chun-Hsiang (高君湘), originally from Jinshan City (now a district of Shanghai City), obtained his Juris Doctor from the University of Michigan Law School in 1925.
 He was a judge at the Shanghai Concession and later a professor at Soochow University (then in Shanghai) Comparative Law School of China.

 His grandfather Kao Hsieh was a scholar, poet, and artist.
 Several writers including Kao Hsü, Yao Kuang (姚光), and Kao Tseng (高增) were also Kao's close relatives.

 His father's cousin was astronomer Kao Ping-tse (Kao crater is named after him).
 Kao's younger brother Timothy Wu Kao (高鋙) is a civil engineer and professor emeritus at the Catholic University of America; his research is in hydrodynamics.

 Kao met his future wife Gwen May-Wan Kao (née Wong; 黃美芸) in London after graduation, when they worked together as engineers at STC.
 She was British Chinese.
 They were married in 1959 in London, and had a son and a daughter, both of whom reside and work in Silicon Valley, California.
-According to Kao's autobiography, Kao was a Catholic who attended Catholic Church while his wife attended the Anglican Communion.
+According to Kao's autobiography, Kao was a Catholic who attended Catholic Church, while his wife attended the Anglican Communion.